-Within a business, protecting your intellectual property is of paramount importance.
-Businesses extend resources to protect critical documentation and records from external parties, but often overlook the potential for business data to be taken by individuals internal to them.
+Businesses extend resources to protect critical documentation and records from external parties but often overlook the potential for business data to be taken by individuals internal to them.

-One potential area in which business data could be placed at risk, is when an employee is terminated from, or otherwise leaves, the company.
-By way of an example, CYFOR have dealt with cases where a current employee of a firm has decided to migrate to a competitor and has stolen sensitive company information, including customer databases and financial data.
-Such intellectual property theft can often be damaging to a firm, as sensitive data being provided to a competitor or used to form a new start up business can result in a loss of customers.
+One potential area in which business data could be placed at risk is when an employee is terminated from, or otherwise leaves, the company.
+By way of an example, CYFOR has dealt with cases where a current employee of a firm has decided to migrate to a competitor and has stolen sensitive company information, including customer databases and financial data.
+Such intellectual property theft can often be damaging to a firm, as sensitive data being provided to a competitor or used to form a new start-up business can result in a loss of customers.

 In the instance that preventative measures are not implemented, or fail to contain a data breach, it may be necessary to investigate the suspect employee’s computer systems to determine how the breach occurred, the extent of the breach and the nature of the data compromised.
 Should the evidence collected from an investigation be required in a court of law, it is imperative that the forensic integrity of such data is maintained.

 CYFOR can create a forensic image of the computer, or computers, believed to have been responsible for the data breach, maintaining the integrity of crucial evidential information.
 Such diligence will ensure that any evidence reported upon will be admissible in a court of law.

 CYFOR are specialists in protecting your business data.
 We can carry out an investigation into a suspect employee’s computer to determine critical information, such as:

 All the above information and more can be recovered and reported on, which can be crucial in demonstrating that an employee conspired to steal corporate data.
 Following a data breach, CYFOR can advise on strategies which can be deployed to ensure that any further potential breaches are identified and prevented before they have a negative impact on your business.